csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

 2. Install and open Postman application.
 3. Paste http://localhost:5173 in the URL box.
 4. Select the method and extend the URL with the "Request" of test.
-5. Enter the "Input data" as the Key and Value in the "Params" tab from the test.
+5. Enter the Keys and Values in the "Params" tab from the test.
 6. To upload any file.
 Go to the "Body" tab, select the the "form-data" check box, select the file option from the drop down list beside the Key and select the file as the Value
 7. Copy paste the test code in the "Tests" tab.
 8. To run the test click the "Send" button.